Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Service members are often on their feet and performing heavy lifting, so it’s no surprise that limited flexion of the knee ranks high on the list of the most common VA disabilities.

-The VA knee rating chart details VA ratings depending on the level of knee pain and its frequency, severity, and duration.
+The VA knee rating chart assigns disability ratings from 10% to 60% (and even a temporary 100% after surgery) based on the level of knee pain and its frequency, severity, and duration.

 Understanding what you qualify for can be confusing, but we’ve got you covered!